neonov1y/speaker_diarization/README.md

 # Usage

+## Unzip and prepare the model

+Unzip the pytorch_model_emb.zip" file the embedding model and locate it in the same direcory with the rest files.

 ## JSON config

 Before running the application required to setup the config_params.json file.
 In the file you will find 3 parameters to set: